arangodb/kube-arangodb/docs/cli/arangodb_operator_platform.md

   arangodb_operator_platform package [command]

 Available Commands:
-  dump        Dumps the current setup of the platform export      Export the package in the ZIP Format import      Imports the package from the ZIP format
+  chart       Generates the Helm Chart version of the Platform Installation dump        Dumps the current setup of the platform export      Export the package in the ZIP Format import      Imports the package from the ZIP format